-Red Eye Tetra (Moenkhausia sanctaefilomenae) Fish Species Profile
+Red Eye Tetra (Moenkhausia sanctaefilomenae) Species Profile & Care Guide

 The red-eye tetra is an easy species to keep and adds a touch of elegance in a community aquarium with its metallic colour, dynamic energy, and signature red eye.
 It grows to just 2 inches and has large scales.
 They are tough enough to be indecisive, and big enough not to get eaten by other species with a largemouth.
 You will see these moving in small troops, six or more is ideal, and they hang around near the surface under floating plants.